 Cassandra and I have undertaken many Property Cleansings and I thought now was an auspicious time to write about the subject.

-Years ago I resided in a row of terraced houses and in one particular property adjoining these the couple divorced after a few years.
-I noticed that the couples who moved into the property also divorced.
-At the time I wondered if the energies from these occurrences affected new tenants.
+Years ago I lived in a row of terraced houses and in one particular property adjoining these the couple divorced after a few years.
+I noticed that couples who moved into the property also divorced and at the time I wondered if the energies from these occurrences affected new tenants.

 Negative thought energies are created by someone (dead or alive) thinking in this way, e.g. anger, hatred, fear etc. If the person is thinking these thoughts about us they are automatically projected in our direction.
 As negative spirits are attracted to negative energy these will often accompany it,particularly if this is done formally, e.g. casting a spell.

 Fortunately there is defense against these things.
 Positive energies will dissolve negative and we can invoke positive spirits to protect us against negative ones.
 There is nothing particularly profound about it.

 The negative thought content of a spell, or any other form of psychic attack, can be cancelled out by directing a positive thought form of the same, or greater strength at it.
 When they meet, the negative thought form will dissolve.
 This can be achieved by prayer, visualization, etc.

 We inhabit certain energies wherever we live.
 Our homes are a space of unity where many energies meet – our feelings, thoughts and emotions emit a certain type of energy, but also attract other energies.
 Family members, neighbours or visitors in our homes can also bring in negative energies which may affect our mood and well-being.

 Once they enter your home, negative energies impact your whole life.
 They can cause your budget to fluctuate, break the relationships between family members and disrupt the harmony in your home.
 As a result, you will feel anxious, restless and broken, with no will to live.
 However, the symptoms may not be noticeable earlier, which is why it’s important to know how to detect the negative energy in your home.